The Best Pour Over Coffee Maker: 10 Picks, Reviews and Buying Guide

 This large pour over coffee maker can’t match the elegance of the Chemex, but it is more practical, with a faster brew time, and slightly sturdier build.
 With the cuff removed, you can place both the carafe and the filter in the dishwasher for an easy clean-up.

 The Woodneck is a glass pot system from Japan that creates small quantities of effing high-quality coffee.
 Apart from its very Japanese inspired design, what separates the woodneck from the pack is the fact that you use a cloth filter for it.
-This produces heavy coffee with a lot of depth of flavor – all from a medium-fine grind.
+This produces heavy coffee with a lot of depth of flavour – all from a medium-fine grind.
 It looks and sounds expensive and difficult to use.
 But it’s not.

 The Woodneck represents great value for money, plus it’s easy to use.
 It comes as a complete system with the mentioned cloth filter, the holder and the serving vessel – all in one.